About Member Services

 Services we provide for our members include:

-- Technical Assistance – Coalition staff provides regular consultations to advocates with the member programs.
+- Technical Assistance – Coalition staff provides regular consultations to advocates from the membership.
 We answer questions and connect advocates in Maine with emerging information and national trends.

-- Trainings – Our series of Advocacy Days trainings builds the capacity of Maine’s domestic violence advocates to do excellent work.
-Recent training topics have included:
+- Trainings – Our advocate-focused trainings build the capacity of Maine’s domestic violence advocates to do excellent work.
+Recent training initiatives have included:

-- Working Group Coordination – MCEDV provides logistical support and coordination for groups of specialized advocates from across the state as they address specific topics, including:
+- Advocate convenings – MCEDV brings together groups of advocates from across the state working around specialized topics, including:

 - Prevention and public awareness